cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/ROUTER.md

     provingConnectionIdentifier: Identifier
 ) {

     // retrieve channel state.
-This will retrieve either the TryChannel or the AckChannel, depending which chain sends the packet
+    // this retrieves either the TryChannel or the AckChannel, depending which chain sends the packet
     // this depends on srcConncetionHops
     channel = provableStore.get(append(srcConnectionHops, channelPath(packet.destPort, packet.destChannel)))
     abortTransactionUnless(channel !== null)